danielscholl/git-mirror-automation/docs/Supported sources.md

 Currently these services are supported as (git) sources to be mirrored:

-## Github User (public repositories only)
+## Github User (public repositories)

-Currently only public repositories are supported as a source:
+For public repositories no access token is needed.

+You do however need to have write permissions to the repositories (as the build mirror works by installing default webhooks into the repo to receive notifications on updates):

 ``` json
 {